Our top priority is protecting the health and safety of our patients and providers.

-Baptist Health has established free hotlines to serve residents across the state of Arkansas and into Oklahoma.
-The hotlines are for patients and non-patients to call in with concerns about the coronavirus (COVID-19) pandemic and aims to help residents better understand conditions from the comfort of their homes and receive direction on the next steps for care.
+Baptist Health has established a free hotline to serve residents across the state of Arkansas.
+The hotline is for patients and non-patients to call in with concerns about the coronavirus (COVID-19) pandemic and aims to help residents better understand conditions from the comfort of their homes and receive direction on the next steps for care.

 This hotline is available 24 hours a day, seven days a week and is staffed by nurses to help residents better understand their conditions and receive direction on next steps for care should they be concerned about exposure to COVID-19.
 The number is 1-888-BAPTIST.

 Hear from the Experts:

 Baptist Health has set up testing sites at various locations throughout Arkansas to evaluate people who are concerned about possible exposure to the coronavirus (COVID-19).
 Click on the button below for more information.

 Easily Access Test Results & Take A COVID-19 Self-Assessment

 If you think you may have symptoms of COVID-19 or may have been exposed, please use our self-triage tool in MyChart.
 It will help you determine what to do next.
 If you do not have a MyChart account, you can create one here.
 It is the easy and secure way to manage your healthcare and access much of your medical records online.

 COVID-19 testing results will also be hosted on MyChart.
 You should receive your results within 1 to 2 days.
 Patients will only be called if their results are positive, otherwise, their negative results will be in MyChart.
 If you have trouble getting access to MyChart, click here for further instructions.

 Continue home quarantine until the results of your test are communicated to you.
 You will be given further instructions at that time.